kcp-dev/kcp/docs/content/contributing/monorepo.md

 Concretely:

-- kcp-dev/client-go has the Go module major version at v0, so tags will be v0.x.y
+- kcp-dev/cli, kcp-dev/client-go, and kcp-dev/sdk have the Go module major version at v0, so tags will be v0.x.y
 - kcp-dev/apimachinery has the Go module major version at v2, so tags will be v2.x.y
 - kcp-dev/code-generator has the Go module major version at v3, so tags will be v3.x.y